 One helpful thing is to include the maximum 100 results per page.
 Because I like to move through my product research with speed (based on doing hours of this in the past!), it speeds up the process by having as many results as possible.
 Speed and execution is the name of the game with Amazon product research, so every bit helps!

 And that is why I created Niche Hunter and so excited about how it can help Amazon sellers: it maximizes speed, efficiency, and execution in a way that is so simple that one could theoretically launch dozens of products in a year once the process is streamlined.
-Niche Hunter is only available for Web App Standard ($69 per month) and Web App Business ($99 per month) members.
+Niche Hunter is accessible through a Jungle Scout subscription, which starts at $49/month.
 If you have any questions, definitely reach out to us at [email protected]